mpchenette/rust-std-web-server/README.md

 ## Goal
 To build a rust web server (not framework) that uses only the base rust crates, no external crates.
 Call it mesh?
 We should allow others to fork or clone it (or maybe use a GH Action?) to utilize it.
 They just drop their site in and run it.
 Preferrably docker.
 Claim to fame: smallest docker images you can get.

+## Known issues
+The docker build does not seem to work on apple silicon as im not sure there is a way to compile static rust binaries on apple silicon.
+I'm thinking [this is the issue](https://stackoverflow.com/questions/76618704/is-it-possible-to-static-link-the-rust-application-when-using-apple-m1).